 The blueprint is not neutral.

-The blueprint gives advantage to some and disadvantages others.
+The blueprint gives advantage to some and disadvantages to others.
 In this country, with its foundations in patriarchy and white supremacy, we have created blueprints that give advantage to white Christian cisgender men, and that disadvantage women, people of color, native communities and people who are LGBT.
 Many of these blueprints have served to keep certain communities in poverty.
 For example, following World War II, during an era in which America greatly expanded its middle class through housing policies, African American families were denied access to this wealth accumulation through redlining by banks and restrictive housing deeds.

 Powerful corporate interests have and continue to play a huge role in shaping the blueprint.
 Decades ago, as a result of lobbying from the auto industry and highway builders, elected officials changed the blueprint to encourage the use of the automobile and to disincentive mass transit.
 This change ultimately made billions for the auto industry and companies that build highways.
 It also led to low-density communities and the paving over of farmland and wilderness.